 Create a MINI Marketing Plan by answering 3 questions.

 Small businesses make up the majority of the companies in the US.
 The Small Business Administration has different ways to define what is a small business depending upon which industry the company is, but typically it is 500 or less employees.
-Here’s the facts from the SBA Q&A page:
+It is at this point, a small business will be seeking out business insurance policies, however, this isn’t where development and growth stops.
+Here are the facts from the SBA Q&A page:

 In 2009,there were 27.5 million businesses in the United States, according to Office of Advocacy estimates.The lastest available Census data show that there were 6.0 million firms with employees in 2007 and 21.4 million without employees in 2008.
 Small firms with fewer than 500 employees represent 99.9 percent of the total ( employers and nonemployers), as the most recent data show there were about 18,311 large businesses in 2007.
 Small businesses are always looking for ways to make their lives easier.
 That is why HR Software has been so popular.